Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Matlab code

 This appendix lists the main Matlab routines associated to each experiment described in the main text.
-All the material is in the file \texttt{DivNorm\_from\_Wilson\_Cowan.zip}.
+All the material is in \texttt{http://isp.uv.es/docs/DivNorm\_from\_Wilson\_Cowan.zip}.
 Detailed parameters of the models and the instructions on how to use these routines are given in the corresponding \texttt{*.m} files.

 \begin{itemize}